ntsakonas/ntsakonas.github.io/_posts/2020-11-22-Monster-hunting-like-in-1985.md

 ### Challenges

-The reason that a simple game like this can still be interesting, is that the book challenges you to modify the program and make it more interesting,and also if you were a kid in the early 80's learn to program.
+The reason that a simple game like this can still be enoyable and interesting even if it does not blink a single pixel on the screen, is that the book challenges you to modify the program and make it more interesting.

 The book contains the following challenges
 Minor: